PMU-PROJECT/backend_server/README.md

   excepts:
   - 401: Not logged in
-  - 401: Not employee
-  - 400: Employee without assigned place

 - `/api/make_stamp` [POST]

-  For EMPLOYEES to make a stamp, that IS scanned from an employee
+  For EMPLOYEES to make a stamp

   the request requires header:
   `Authorization` : valid auth token